hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The optional `stringType` object allows servers to indicate that a string parameter has a special interpretation.
 In general, a string parameter in a dataset has values from an enumerated set, such as status values ("good", "bad", "calibrating") or data classification labels ("flare", "CME", "quiet").
-Note that a special `stringType` is not intended to hold conglomerate numerical values combined into
-strings which require special interpretation.

 Currently, the only special `stringType` allowed is a URI.
 This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how